When Tax Decisions Start Affecting More Than Taxes

 Taxes do not sit on their own side of the plan.

 Withdrawal timing affects taxable income.
 Social Security decisions can change how much of your benefits are taxed.
-Investment income and capital gains can reshape the picture.
-Required minimum distributions can increase income later.
-Healthcare matters too, because income can affect Medicare-related premiums.
+Investment income, capital gains, and required distributions can reshape the picture over time.

 This Is Not Just About Filing Season